Student Wellbeing

 A man with short dark hair and a mustache smiles warmly as a proud member of our team, wearing a dark blazer over a blue striped shirt.
 The backdrop showcases text and a logo, hinting at an event or organization.

-Jean-Baptiste Gamain Head of Pastoral Care
+Jean-Baptiste Gamain Director of Student Experience

 A person with a beard stands outdoors under leafy branches, exuding an air of student wellbeing.
 They are wearing a teal shirt and a lanyard with an ID badge.
 The backdrop features lush greenery and a building dedicated to safeguarding educational journeys.